EishaQaisar/SupportAgent_Langgraph/README.md

 ### 4. Environment Variables

-Create a .env file in the project root with the following keys:
+In the .env file (in the project root), add the following keys:

 ```bash
 OPENROUTER_API_KEY=your_openrouter_key